ToolJet/ToolJet/docs/docs/data-sources/couchdb.md

 limit (number) – Limit the number of the returned documents to the specified number.

 skip (number) – Skip this number of records before starting to return the results.
 Default is 0.

+include_docs (boolean) – include_docs key is set to false by default , if true it returns the document data along with the default fields.

 :::

 <img class="screenshot-full" src="/img/datasource-reference/couchdb/list.png" alt="ToolJet - CouchDb Delete Operarion" height="420" />